VincentDS/Cloud-Types/README.md

 Eventual Consistency
 ===================

-[Schoolproject] Bachelorproef considering eventual consistency and how we can implement this
+[Schoolproject] Bachelor thesis considering eventual consistency and how we can implement this.